xpqz/dyalog-docs/dotnet-interface/docs/implementation-details/debugging-an-apl-net-class.md

 As an alternative, you can always insert a deliberate error into your code!

 Finally, you can usually force a suspension by generating a Weak Interrupt.
 This is done from the pop-up menu on the APL icon in the System Tray that is associated with the full development version of the Dyalog DLL.
 Note that selecting Weak Interrupt from this menu will not have an immediate effect, but it sets a flag that will cause Dyalog APL to suspend when it next executes a line of APL code.
-You will need to activate your object in some way, e.g. by calling a method, for this to occur.
+You will need to activate your object in some way, for example, by calling a method, for this to occur.
 Note that this technique may not work if the Dyalog DLL is busy because a thread switch automatically resets the Weak Interrupt flag.
 In these circumstances, try again.

 The run-time version of the Dyalog DLL does not display an icon in the System Tray.